 In February of 2014, the Company announced that it had been awarded the right to a Volkswagen Open Point dealership in Sherwood Park, Alberta.
-The Company intends to construct a facility in Sherwood Park, designed to Volkswagen Canada image standards.
+The Company has completed construction of a 45,000 square foot facility in Sherwood Park, designed to

+Volkswagen Canada image standards, and operations commenced in February of 2017.
 The Open Point has a planning potential of 800 new vehicles annually which the Company anticipates achieving in two to three years of operation.